timothy-taylor/bvwtgt/_posts/2021-05-19-jbexports.md

 * "Instance" and "SampleSound" iOperation keys came from realtime_controller.lua
 * SimpleInstrument and SampleSound header files will contain the definitions for `CSimpleInstrument` and `CSampleSound`
 * this code is nearly 50% debugging/defensive programming.
 I've read about defensive programming, but it's nice to see in the wild.
-* *todo: the final couple of lines of RenderRealtime are a bit opaque to me, both syntax and some of the terms.
-As I move forward into SimpleInstrument.cpp I will have to keep these lines in mind and revisit them.*
+* *~~todo: the final couple of lines of RenderRealtime are a bit opaque to me, both syntax and some of the terms.
+As I move forward into SimpleInstrument.cpp I will have to keep these lines in mind and revisit them.~~ pi is a pointer to privateState. privateState has to be cast (since it was void type) to CSimpleInstrument class and then we are dereferencing pi to access its RenderBatch function.
+This was actually simple and straightforward, just the use pi as a pointer name threw me off (amateur-hour).*

 Alright I am going to stop here to compartmentalize this a little bit.
 Will be moving onto SimpleInstrument.h + SimpleInstrument.cpp next.